Nikolai Ryzhkov 1991 presidential campaign: Campaign

 Ryzhkov's campaign officially began on May 6, when Ryzhkov held a press conference formally declaring his candidacy.
 Russia's aro-industrial industry organized, and on May 8 formally nominated him to be a candidate for president.
 On May 13 Ryzhkov was formally nominated by the Communist Party of the Russian Federation.

 Immediately after he received the Communist Party's nomination, regional party committees immediately started to campaign for Ryzhkov using traditional methods of manipulation.
 He also won the immediate endorsements of figures such as Ivan Polozkov and Yegor Ligachyov (both of whose political views largely aligned with Ryzhkov's).
-Immediately after he received the Communist Party's nomination, regional party committees immediately started to campaign for Ryzhkov using traditional methods of manipulation.
 However, not all of the party was unified behind its candidates.
 The ultra-conservative wing of the party, the Initiative Congress of Russian Communists, rejected Ryzhkov and instead gave its backing to Aleksei Sergeev.

 Knowing that neither Ryzhkov or any other candidate had much chance of defeating Yeltsin outright, the Communist Party sought to lower Yeltsin's share of the vote to under 50% so that it would force a runoff.

 By mid-May Rhyzkov had received nominations from more than 500 enterprises and organizations and had collected more than 600,000 signatures in support of his candidacy.
 He was projected by TASS to have the support of 25% of the electorate.

 It was also in mid-May that Ryzhkov officially registered his candidacy and announced Gromov as his running mate.
 Ryzhkov hoped that Gromov would help him to attract the many conservative Russian voters who desired stability in society.
 Ryzhkov's campaign received support from organizations such as the Council of War and Labor Veterans (a political organization within the military) and the conservative RSFSR Writers' Union.
 In announcing Gromov as his running mate, Ryzhkov called him, "one of the most popular generals in our army" and "a mature political figure known for his lofty moral sense."